DataBiosphere/terra-resource-buffer/README.md

 ```

 ### Jacoco
-We use [Jacoco](https://www.eclemma.org/jacoco/) as code coverage library.
-If you are getting Jacoco error when running
+We use [Jacoco](https://www.eclemma.org/jacoco/) as code coverage library
-test from intellij, change Java SDK to Java 11 will fix that. [solution](https://stackoverflow.com/questions/59945979/java-lang-nosuchfieldexception-error-from-jacoco)